8 Likely Security Vulnerabilities to Track in Database Administration

 Instead of taking advantage of buffer overflow and getting full database access at first, cybercriminals often indulge in a game of Hopscotch: looking for flaw within the infrastructure that they can use as control for more severe attacks till they get to the backend database system.
 For example, a hacker may worm their way through your accounts department before hitting the credit card processing arena.
 Unless every department has the same standard of control, creating separate administrator accounts and segregating systems can help mitigate the risk.

 Along with the above common and crucial security vulnerabilities, critical management system errors and database inconsistencies etc. may also pose significant threats to database security.
+Enabling a strong proxy service may add extra protection from the hacker.
 Database administrators should keep a close watch on all the latest database security threats which pop up from time to time and also need to install patches and fixes for the same on time to mitigate database security risks.